lux4rd0/unifi_protect_time_lapse/README.md

 - If interval optimization is causing timing issues, verify that the intervals are proper multiples of each other
 - For complex interval patterns, you may need to disable optimization by setting `UNIFI_PROTECT_TIME_LAPSE_OPTIMIZE_INTERVAL_FETCHING` to `false`
 - Check the summary logs to see if images are being properly copied between intervals

-### Registry Coordination Issues

-- If larger intervals regularly fall back to direct capture with "waiting for source timed out" messages:
-  - Increase `UNIFI_PROTECT_TIME_LAPSE_WAIT_TIMEOUT` to allow more time for smaller intervals to complete
-  - Check that your server has sufficient resources to handle all camera captures within the wait timeout
-  - Consider staggering your intervals more (e.g., use 60s and 300s instead of 60s and 180s)
-- For very long intervals (hourly or longer):
-  - Increase `UNIFI_PROTECT_TIME_LAPSE_REGISTRY_WINDOW` to at least 2x your longest interval